 News 4 Anchor

-Jasmine is a two-time recipient of the prestigious Edward R. Murrow Award.
-She received the 2011 National Edward R. Murrow Award for the KMOV-TV documentary, “The State of Education.”
-The same year, she won a Regional Edward R. Murrow Award for her piece, “Miracle Field,” in the Video Sports Reporting category.
-Jasmine’s other honors include a Mid-America Emmy for News Special, a Mid-America Emmy nomination for Feature News Reporting; “Best Female TV Personality” by ALIVE Magazine, “Best TV Newsperson” by St. Louis Magazine; and an Outstanding Media Award by the National Alliance on Mental Illness-NAMI St. Louis.
+Jasmine was named to the St. Louis Business Journal's 2014 "40 Under 40" list.
+She is a two-time recipient of the prestigious Edward R. Murrow Award and a regional Emmy Award winner for News Special.
+Her other honors include “Best Female TV Personality” by ALIVE Magazine, “Best TV Newsperson” by St. Louis Magazine; and an Outstanding Media Award by the National Alliance on Mental Illness-NAMI St. Louis.
 Jasmine has been featured in The 9s, St. Louis’ men’s lifestyle magazine, as well as The New York Times and Forbes.com

 Jasmine holds a B.A. in political science from the University of Michigan, where she reported for National Public Radio.
 She has also held positions with NPR and Fox News Channel in Washington D.C.
 Her notable assignments with FNC include work as a field producer at the New Hampshire Republican Primary, the Democratic National Convention, and the G8 Summit.
 She later worked as a reporter for KSPR-TV in Springfield, MO and a reporter and weekend anchor for KSDK-TV in St. Louis, MO.